-SBBCollege delivers a number of online education courses and programs that have been approved by the California Bureau of Private Postsecondary Education.
-Many states have prescribed an "authorization" process for out-of-state institutions delivering online programs to its state residents.
+SBBCollege delivers a number of online education courses and programs that have been approved to operate by the California Bureau of Private Postsecondary Education.
+Approval to operate means that SBBC has been found in compliance with the standards set forth in the California Private Postsecondary Education Act of 2009 (as amended) and Title 5.
+Division 7.5, - Private Postsecondary Education of the California Code of Regulations.
+Many States have prescribed an "authorization" process for out-of-state institutions delivering online programs to its state residents.
 "Authorization" typically indicates that certain minimum standards have been met by the institution under the laws and regulations of that state.
 Authorization does not constitute an endorsement of any institution, course or degree program.
 Credits earned at an institution do not necessarily transfer to all other institutions.